Slow Capital Inc. Has $19.07 Million Stock Holdings in Broadcom Inc. (NASDAQ:AVGO)

 Wall Street Analyst Weigh In

-A number of research firms have issued reports on AVGO.
-Rosenblatt Securities reiterated a “buy” rating and set a $1,000.00 target price on shares of Broadcom in a report on Monday, December 4th.
-Susquehanna increased their price objective on shares of Broadcom from $1,010.00 to $1,100.00 and gave the stock a “positive” rating in a research note on Tuesday, November 28th.
-Robert W. Baird increased their price objective on shares of Broadcom from $900.00 to $1,000.00 and gave the stock an “outperform” rating in a research note on Tuesday, September 5th.
-Oppenheimer increased their price objective on shares of Broadcom from $990.00 to $1,100.00 and gave the stock an “outperform” rating in a research note on Monday, December 4th.
-Finally, Wells Fargo & Company increased their price objective on shares of Broadcom from $800.00 to $900.00 and gave the stock an “equal weight” rating in a research note on Friday, September 1st.
-Four equities research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
-According to MarketBeat, Broadcom currently has an average rating of “Moderate Buy” and a consensus price target of $944.67.
+Several equities research analysts recently issued reports on the stock.
+Deutsche Bank Aktiengesellschaft raised their target price on shares of Broadcom from $905.00 to $950.00 in a research note on Friday, September 1st.
+BMO Capital Markets raised their target price on shares of Broadcom from $890.00 to $1,000.00 and gave the company an “outperform” rating in a research note on Friday, September 1st.
+Susquehanna raised their target price on shares of Broadcom from $1,010.00 to $1,100.00 and gave the company a “positive” rating in a research note on Tuesday, November 28th.
+Evercore ISI raised their price objective on shares of Broadcom from $1,000.00 to $1,050.00 in a research report on Thursday, October 5th.
+Finally, StockNews.com upgraded shares of Broadcom from a “hold” rating to a “buy” rating in a research report on Tuesday, November 21st.
+Four analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $944.67.

 Insiders Place Their Bets

-In other news, Director Justine Page sold 143 shares of the firm’s stock in a transaction that occurred on Thursday, December 14th.
-The shares were sold at an average price of $1,094.00, for a total transaction of $156,442.00.
-Following the transaction, the director now directly owns 3,235 shares of the company’s stock, valued at $3,539,090.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other news, Director Justine Page sold 143 shares of the firm’s stock in a transaction that occurred on Thursday, December 14th.
-The shares were sold at an average price of $1,094.00, for a total transaction of $156,442.00.
-Following the transaction, the director now directly owns 3,235 shares of the company’s stock, valued at $3,539,090.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Charlie B. Kawwas sold 2,000 shares of the firm’s stock in a transaction that occurred on Thursday, December 14th.
-The stock was sold at an average price of $1,116.00, for a total transaction of $2,232,000.00.
-Following the transaction, the insider now directly owns 91,380 shares in the company, valued at $101,980,080.
+In other Broadcom news, Director Eddy W. Hartenstein sold 800 shares of the business’s stock in a transaction on Wednesday, December 20th.
+The shares were sold at an average price of $1,140.30, for a total transaction of $912,240.00.
+Following the sale, the director now owns 810 shares of the company’s stock, valued at $923,643.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+In other Broadcom news, CEO Hock E. Tan sold 20,000 shares of the company’s stock in a transaction on Thursday, December 14th.
+The shares were sold at an average price of $1,089.69, for a total transaction of $21,793,800.00.
+Following the sale, the chief executive officer now owns 229,796 shares of the company’s stock, valued at $250,406,403.24.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Eddy W. Hartenstein sold 800 shares of the company’s stock in a transaction on Wednesday, December 20th.
+The shares were sold at an average price of $1,140.30, for a total transaction of $912,240.00.
+Following the sale, the director now directly owns 810 shares in the company, valued at approximately $923,643.
 The disclosure for this sale can be found here.
-Insiders sold 42,943 shares of company stock worth $47,543,682 over the last three months.
-Insiders own 2.20% of the company’s stock.
+Over the last quarter, insiders have sold 42,943 shares of company stock valued at $47,543,682.
+2.20% of the stock is currently owned by insiders.

 Broadcom Inc designs, develops, and supplies various semiconductor devices with a focus on complex digital and mixed signal complementary metal oxide semiconductor based devices and analog III-V based products worldwide.
 The company operates in two segments, Semiconductor Solutions and Infrastructure Software.